PingThingsIO/btrdb-python/docs/source/concepts.rst

 ------------

-Often you will want to query and work with multiple streams instead of just an individual stream - StreamSets allow you to do this effectively.
-It is a light wrapper around a list of Stream objects with convenience methods provided to help you work with multiple streams of data.
+Often you will want to query and work with multiple streams instead of just an individual stream - :code:`StreamSets` allow you to do this effectively.
+It is a light wrapper around a list of :code:`Stream` objects with convenience methods provided to help you work with multiple streams of data.

 As an example, you can filter the stream data with a single method call and then